tdiprima/threejs-showcase/start/drawing-lines/how-to-interpret-the-tutorial.md

 camera.position.set( 0, 0, 100 );
 ```

-It says <mark>position the camera on the z-axis</mark> as shown in Picture 4.
-I assume that the orientation of camera is always parallel to x-axis.
+It says <mark>**position** the camera on the z-axis</mark> as shown in Picture 4.

+*the orientation of the camera*

+Puts the camera at 100 units along the z-axis, parallel to the z-axis because it hasn't been rotated.

 ![](https://i.stack.imgur.com/jCkIh.png)